marthaurion/JChess/README.md

 - Created attack maps for checking threatened squares
 - Move list displays each move that has been played
 - Chess pieces are images
+- Added a form of castling that doesn't work completely (only moves king and doesn't consider threats on castle path)

 Things to be done:
 - Checkmate detection